Valid HTML 4.01 Transitional Affirm individual human rights

 1 Pais, Abraham.
 'Subtle is the Lord...'
 The Science and the Life of Albert Einstein, Oxford University Press, 1982, pp. 29-30.
 ISBN 0-19-520438-1 (UK paperback)

-2 The Standard Model of elementary particles was developed from 1970-1974 by Gerard 't Hooft and Martinus J.G.
-Veltman, recipients of the 1999 Nobel Prize in Physics.
-Veltman and 't Hooft each authored a highly recommended book that describes the Standard Model and 20th century elementary particle physics:
+2 The Standard Model of elementary particles was developed by Gerard 't Hooft and Martinus J.G.
+Veltman, recipients of the 1999 Nobel Prize in Physics, from 1970-1974. 't Hooft and Veltman have authored highly recommended books that describe elementary particle physics and the 20th century Standard Model:

 • 't Hooft, Gerard.
 "In search of the ultimate building blocks;" Cambridge University Press, 1997.
 ISBN 0 521 57883 3 (paperback)